axelerant/testimonials-widget/readme.txt

 Going further though, you'll need to enable feature image, gravatar and custom post meta like company, email, etc. on your own for your theme.

+= My testimonial URL says "Page not found" =
+Go to WordPress > Plugins to Deactivate and then Activate Testimonials Widget.
+The `flush_rewrite_rules` function needs to run.

 = I'm stuck, how can I get help? =
 Visit the [support forum](http://wordpress.org/support/plugin/testimonials-widget) and ask your question.